a-barrel/The-Bulletin-MVP-Public-Copy/TODO AND IDEAS/backlog-ideas.md

 Persistent storage: Firebase persistent storage for online testing.
 Going to wait on this since our demos are localhost offline testing for now.
+- Firebase Storage groundwork: enable Storage in Firebase, provision per-env buckets with CORS, extend runtime config for bucket names/credentials, sketch security rules for user/pin paths, and decide on direct-upload vs server-proxy flow (plus metadata/backfill plan).

-Remove "Replies: 3" from the
+- **[Done 2025-10-22]** Remove "Replies: 3" from the
 "Bookmarks: 13
 Replies: 3
 Attending: 3 / 50" window